rhythm academy

 Rhythm Academy will share audition or participation opportunities with our students as they arise.

 Past students have successfully auditioned for NYOS, RCS Juniors, NYCOS, festivals, pantomimes, conservatoire places across the UK, college courses and theatre schools.
-Many previous students are now working professionals.

 Please contact us if you cannot find an answer to your question.

-Beginner classes are capped at 10 pupils to 1 teacher, but depending on space this is sometimes reduced.
+Early level music classes are capped at 10 pupils to 1 teacher, but depending on space this is sometimes reduced.

 This ratio allows each student to benefit from their own instrument for the duration of the lesson, yet the group is big enough that they can feel the excitement of making music with a group of their peers.

-Occasionally it will be single sheets of music.
-You can purchase Rhythm Academy tote bags to transport music to and from class, but a good idea is to provide a folder for loose sheets.
+You only need to get your child to class, and take them home again at the end of it!
+When it's time for new music, that's up to us to sort out for your child.
+It could be a book, or single sheets of music.
+You can purchase Rhythm Academy bags to transport music to and from class, but a good idea is to provide a folder for loose sheets.
+We encourage the use of ipads and tablets if you have access to this.

 As your child progresses, you might want to consider purchasing a small keyboard instrument to help them keep up through the week.
 Recommendations can be provided on request, to suit any budget.
-Sometimes we are upgrading our practise piaggeros and we will advertise old class instruments for rehoming!
+Sometimes we are upgrading our practise piaggeros and we will advertise old class instruments for rehoming.

 We can recommend some good instruments and stockists for you, just contact us.